 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The market was negatively affected due to COVID-19 in 2020.
 Owing to pandemic scenario, several countries went into lockdown.
-This had negative impact on various end-user industries such as aerospace, automotive, chemical and others, due to supply chain disruptions and workforce shortages.
-According to OICA, global automotive production has witnessed a decline of approximately 23% in Q3 of 2020 compared to Q3 of 2019.
+This had a negative impact on various end-user industries such as aerospace, automotive, chemical, and others, due to supply chain disruptions and workforce shortages.
+According to the OICA, global automotive production witnessed a decline of approximately 23% in Q3 of 2020 compared to Q3 of 2019.
 However, the condition is expected to recover in 2021, which is expected to drive the market during the forecast period.

 - Over the short term, the market's growth is majorly driven due to its excellent mechanical and physical properties, as well as extensive usage in a wide range of end-user applications.
-The major application of titanium alloys is in the aerospace industry, for use in jet engines and other related parts.
+The major application of titanium alloys is in the aerospace industry for use in jet engines and other related parts.
 These alloys are mainly used in gas turbine engines, aircraft structures, such as landing gear, space-crafts, and helicopter rotors.
 The demand for titanium alloys from emerging countries is also expected to increase, particularly in China and Russia.
-China is witnessing a significant increase in the orders for domestically manufactured commercial aircrafts, with major companies being Chinese airlines and other leasing companies.
+China is witnessing a significant increase in the orders for domestically manufactured commercial aircraft, with major companies being Chinese airlines and other leasing companies.

-- Furthermore, innovative product development is likely to act as an opportunity for the market, during the forecast period.
+- Furthermore, innovative product development is likely to act as an opportunity for the market during the forecast period.

 - By microstructure segment, the alpha and near-alpha alloy segment is estimated to account for the largest share.